No worries about dry chicken! This Mexican Honey-Lime Grilled Chicken stays moist, tender and full of fabulous Southwest-inspired flavor!

 - 1 teaspoon kosher salt

-- Heat remaining marinade over medium heat till mixture comes to a boil.
-Continue to cook (watch carefully so that mixture does not overflow pan) until syrupy and reduced to one half original volume.
-This will take 1-2 minutes Set aside to cool.
+Heat remaining marinade over medium heat till mixture comes to a boil.
+Continue to cook (watch carefully so that mixture does not overflow pan) until syrupy and reduced to one-half original volume, about 1-2 minutes.
+Set aside to cool.

 If cooking on an outside grill, preheat the grill to medium-high.
 When hot, add chicken and sprinkle lightly with kosher salt and freshly ground black pepper.

 Cook for about 12-15 minutes, turning frequently and basting with the reduced sauce until golden, slightly charred in places and internal temperature reaches 160˚.

 To cook inside, heat oil in a large saute pan till almost smoking.
 Add chicken and sprinkle lightly with kosher salt and freshly ground black pepper.

 Cook for about 10 minutes, turning frequently, until golden, slightly charred in places and internal temperature reaches 160˚.
 Brush frequently with the reduced sauce while cooking.
 (Don't over-crowd the thighs in the pan or they will simmer instead of sautéing.
 Make in 2 batches if necessary.)